 To make a gentle, effective DIY vinyl siding cleaner, do the following:

-- Add two cups warm water to the detergent and baking soda mixture.
+- Add two cups of warm water to the detergent and baking soda mixture.
 Stir gently to avoid forming bubbles.

 - Add four tablespoons of vinegar.
 Mix thoroughly.